 In the early 1970s I trained in facilitating encounter and psychodrama groups.
 I then directed a drug rehabilitation program, a crisis hotline and worked as a recreational therapist at a psychiatric hospital.
 After receiving my B.S. and M.S.W. degrees from Columbia University in 1979, I continued my personal and professional journey with the following training:

-- Over 10 years of training in Body Centered Gestalt Therapy with Stuart Alpert, ACSW, D.Psy., co-director of the Hartford Family Institute
+- 17 years of training in Body Centered Gestalt Therapy with Stuart Alpert, ACSW, D.Psy., founder and co-director of the Hartford Family Institute

 - A three-year Jungian and five-year Freudian analyses during the 1980s